- <div style="background-image:url(/live/image/gid/95/width/1600/height/300/crop/1/42360_HOMECOMING_darker.rev.1523377981.jpg)"/>

 Ganev will travel to present his findings to other researchers.
 He’s already on familiar ground here, having earned first place in the undergraduate poster competition at the premier pharmacology gathering in the Midwest in June 2017.
 He’s headed to San Diego In April to present the same research at the annual national meeting of American Society for Biochemistry & Molecular Biology.

 He’ll also use the research he completes this summer in his senior thesis in neuroscience.
-“Everything I’ve done so far in the lab I’ll be able to include in my senior thesis and suit upon it,” he said.
+“Everything I’ve done so far in the lab I’ll be able to include in my senior thesis and build upon it,” he said.
 “That’s my ultimate goal.”

 Ganev is the sixth Forester since 2003 to receive the prestigious Parkinson’s Foundation grant, which has helped past recipients achieve the next step in their academic career: Isaac Holmes ’05 received his MD from Rush Medical College and is a physician in New York City; Lokesh Kukreja ’08 received his PhD from Northwestern University, where he is currently a senior scientist with Protocol Link, Inc.; Michael Fiske ’10 is pursuing PhD studies at Northwestern and received a National Institute of Health National Research Service Award; Natalie Kukulka ’13 is pursuing MD studies at the University of Missouri; and Emily Ong ’17 is applying for medical school this year.